 Blame My Roots Festival

-If it’s the 3rd weekend in July, then there has to be Country Music and Campground Carousing billowing out of the coal hills of Eastern Ohio.
+If it’s the 3rd weekend in July, then there has to be Country Music and Campground Carousing billowing out of the coal hills of Eastern Ohio in Belmont County.

-The traditions here are deep rooted and shared through generations of fans.
+The traditions here are deep rooted and shared through generations of fans, friends and family.
 Our traditions run deep too.
-This venue has hosted Jamboree campers for 28 years and when the music stopped at “Jambo” each night, our party across the street began.
-The Jamboree might be on hold…but there’s still a lot of music in these hills.
+This venue has hosted Jamboree campers for 28 years and when that music stopped, Blame My Roots Festival picked up where it left off.